 Intercultural encounters, language learning, culinary discoveries and self-improvement.
 Alongst all the things that an Erasmus experience can bring, sometimes a few health glitches come along to dampen the mood.
 While everything seems so simple in our country, foreign health systems can be discouraging.
-You don’t know where to go for treatment, you don’t want to wait too long, or spend too much money?
+As an Erasmus in Lisbon you don’t know where to go for treatment, you don’t want to wait too long, or spend too much money?
 We are going to explain everything to you – follow the guide!

 The SNS aka health insurance in Portugal

 The health care system in Portugal is managed by the SNS (National Health System).
 It allows you to benefit from the same rights as the Portuguese in the public health sector: local health centres and public hospitals.

 - If affiliated to the SNS: the steps

 1. In Portugal: go to the loja do cidadão (citizen’s bureau) or directly to social security to apply for your registration to the Portuguese health system (Cartão de utente do Sistema Nacional de Saúde).
 In this case, you will be asked this documents:

 - Identification document (passport, identity card, residence permit)

 Directly at a service point (by appointment) or call : 300 502 502.